izimio/P7_OpenClassrooms_Groupomania/backend/README.md

 --
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Inside the terminal write the following command.
-`sequelize db:create *YOUR DB NAME*`
---
 Afterwards : rename the `config/config.json.schema` into => `config.json`
 --
 Inside of it copy past this and replace the values with your DB's informations